 One project done three ways.
 It’s a fun and interesting challenge designed to show you the different looks that can be achieved using a variety of machines and features.
-We’ve developed this new series with our friends at Janome America, kicking it off with a big, bold tote made three ways on three different machines.
+We developed this series with our friends at Janome America, kicking it off with a big, bold tote made three ways on three different machines.
 We started with a basic bag, then added embellishment and embroidery, and now, we top it off with a third bag that features quilting, a zippered front pocket, and hardware extras to create a segmented handle and adjustable crossbody strap.

 Finishing at a generous 16” x 16” x 7”, this tote has the size flexibility to be a perfect carryall for all kinds of outings and occasions.
-We turned down the color meter just a bit on this third variation, selecting a rich coral peach tone with an off white interior and a classic black and white stripe for the belting straps and handles.
+We turned down the color meter just a bit on this third variation, selecting a rich coral peach tone with an off-white interior and a classic black and white stripe for the belting straps and handles.

 The original bag’s basic design features clean lines and a layered structure that results in visible interior seam allowances.
 We show you how to bind them with strips of the exterior canvas for a pro finish and a little pop of color against the white interior.